varkor/blog/_drafts/2018-08-28-feasible-functors-in-rust.markdown

     <FA as Functor<A>>::map_mor(f, xa)
 }
 ```

+Using this technique, I'm assuming that if you implement a trait `S` for a trait `T`, then any types implementing `T` will also have access to all the functions (and associated types) for `S`.
+This would making calling the functorial map as simple as calling a method on an instance of the type.

 ### Monads
 The technique is similarly extended to [monads](https://en.wikipedia.org/wiki/Monad_(category_theory)).
 Once we have functors, the rest follows quite simply.
 Let's see, just to make it clear.
 (I'll be using the more elegant syntax with `Self`-as-a-type-constructor here, but it's easily rewritten in the more explicit syntax.)